Azure-Samples/openai-end-to-end-baseline/README.md

    pf flow build --source ./ --output dist --format docker
    ```

-   The following code will create a folder named 'dist' with a docker file, and all the required flow files.
+   The following code will create a folder named 'dist' with a Docker file, and all the required flow files.

 ### Build and push the image